Explore London for the Day: Tackling London, England in 24 Hours

 In many ways, it’s a city that needs no introduction, but for those who are less familiar with England’s capital, it’s likely worth sharing a bit of information about London.

-For one, it’s the largest city in both England and the United Kingdom.
-It’s been a major settlement for nearly two millenia, which is no small feat.
-It’s a city that has stayed relevant for a long, long time, and certainly looks poised to do so for another two millenia.
+For one, London is the largest city in both England and the United Kingdom.
+It’s been a major settlement for nearly two millennia, which is no small feat.
+It’s a city that has stayed relevant for a long, long time, and certainly looks poised to do so for another two millennia.

-You’ll find the national government as well as parliament located in the City of Westminster, to the west of London.
+You’ll find the national government as well as parliament located in the City of Westminster, in the central west part of London.

 Among its many nicknames is “the capital of the world,” and when you visit you will see why.
 The rich array of museums and things to do is nearly unimaginable until you visit.
 All that to say, you should aim to spend more than one day in London if you’re able to, but if you’re limited for time, then it is what it is.